 Yingying Liu is a visiting scholar earning a doctoral degree with an focus on emergency management and risk governance at Xi’an Jiaotong University in China.
 Her main research interests include public security, risk communication and risk assessment of public policy.
 She has been published in Chinese Public Administration, Social Science of Beijing, Wuhan University Journal and Advances in China Public Security.
 She has also been published in two textbooks, “Chinese Public Security Review” and “Research on Regional Public Safety and Emergency Management Coordination Mechanism.”
 In addition, she presented at the sixth annual conference of the International Emergency Management Society, China Chapter, and won the outstanding paper award in 2015.

-Yingyan Jiang is a visiting scholar earning her doctoral degree in public organization and human resource management from the School of Public Administration at Renmin University of China.
+Yingyan Jiang is earning her doctoral degree in public organization and human resource management from the School of Public Administration at Renmin University of China.
+She was hosted by the CPNM in 2017.
 Her current research interests focus on performance management in public organizations and cadre selection.
 She has been published in Social Science Forum, the Journal of New Horizons, and the Journal of Tianjin Public Administration School.
 She has contributed to editing several Chinese textbooks including “Principle of Management,” Strategic Performance Management” and “History of Management Thoughts.”
 In addition, she presented at the 16th annual Research Postgraduate Conference at Hongkong University.